Pune Metro: Progress on construction

+Lines

-MahaMetro and PMRDA
+Maha Metro and PMRDA

+In Pune's metro rail development, PMRDA and Maha Metro are two separate entities with different roles and responsibilities, which is why they operate separately.
 The Pune Metropolitan Region Development Authority (PMRDA) had proposed to take over the Metro project, which was declined by the PMC and PCMC.
 The opposing representatives said that the Metro rail is going to be implemented by Special Purpose Vehicle.
 Instead, the civic bodies suggested inclusion of PMRDA in the SPV to increase the reach of the Metro rail.
 PMRDA will execute only Line 3 i.e. Shivajinagar to Hinjawadi (Phase-I, II, III) line.
 They will follow PPP model for the project.
 For the implementation of the initial two lines, the former Nagpur Metro Rail Corporation was reconstituted to form Maharashtra Metro Rail Corporation Limited (MahaMetro).
+Maha Metro operates in core urban areas (within PMC and PCMC), while PMRDA covers wider metropolitan areas.